cdk8s-team/cdk8s/rfc/helm-synthesis.md

 ### What are we launching today?

 We have added a new feature to CDK8s CLI synth command.
-Now, the users can synthesize manifests for a CDK8s App to a helm chart supported format.
+Now, the users can synthesize manifests for a CDK8s app to a helm chart supported format.
 This chart can then be used to deploy to Kubernetes cluster with `helm install`.

 ### Why should I use this feature?

-Currently, the deployment process is not straight forward after generation of manifests with a CDK8s App.
+Currently, the deployment process is not straight forward after generation of manifests with a CDK8s app.
 This feature would enable you to generate helm charts hosting your generated manifests.
 This would ease the deployment since helm can accept this chart and deploy it to your Kubernetes cluster.

 ---